We’re now offering in-person tours! Please contact us for details!

 Description

-This class hosts up to 18 children starting a 36 months and continuing until the child is ready to start Kindergarten.
+This class hosts up to 18 children starting at 36 months and continuing until the child is ready to start Kindergarten.
 Children are eligible if they’re 36 months old on or before August 31st.

 Parents attend one class a week with their child, and drop off 2 days a week.
 Children attend three classes each week with the age-appropriate goal of separating from their parent.
 Board and parent education meetings are held one evening a month throughout the school year (children do not attend these meetings).